 The city of Gothenburg was founded by King Gustav II Adolf in 1621.
 A church was built on the same ground as where the cathedral stands today.
 The church was dedicated in 1633 and named Gustavi kyrka after the king who, in the previous year, had fell in the battle of Lützen.
 It got its status as cathedral in 1665 and was then renamed Gustavi Domkyrka, called Domkyrkan.

 The quay at Rosenlund has always been a natural pilgrimage for fresh fish for the Gothenburgers.
-The classic Feskekôrka market hall is simply a must to visit in town.
 Nowadays the area houses several exciting bars, shops and restaurants.
 The nearby Kungshöjd area is filled with winding alleys and streets well worth visiting for a cooling drink, a coffee or just to enjoy the spectacular views in all directions.

 Styrsö is located in the middle of the southern archipelago and around 1400 people inhabit the island.
 Here you can find a post office, shops, cafés, guesthouses and restaurants.
 There are plenty of places to swim, from child-friendly sandy beaches, to piers and flat cliffs.
 There are also great fishing spots on the south side of the island.